 A few questions that routinely get asked after posting these net worth updates:

-For all of my day-to-day spending I use a combination of the Capital One Aspire Travel World MasterCard and the Scotia Momentum Visa Infinite.
-These cards allow me to maximize my reward points and helped me to earn over $1555 in credit card rewards this year.
+We used a combination of the Capital One Aspire Travel World Elite MasterCard and the Scotia Momentum Visa Infinite for our everyday spending.
+These cards allow us to maximize our reward points and helped us earn over $2,000 in credit card rewards this year.

-The rest of my banking is done at TD, including my mortgage, line of credit, and investments.
-For simplicity, I keep a basic chequing account there and maintain a $1,500 balance in order to waive the monthly fee.
+The rest of our banking is done at TD, including our mortgage, line of credit, and investments.
+To keep things simple we hold a basic chequing account and maintain a $1,500 balance in order to waive the monthly account fee.

 Each month I contribute roughly 12 percent of my salary to a defined benefit pension plan that my employer matches.
 The amount listed above is the commuted value of the pension if I were to leave the plan today.

 The plan pays 2 percent of your highest average salary multiplied by the number of years worked.
 So if I retired at 60 with an average salary of $100,000 I’d receive $60,000 per year from the pension plan.